StephenEastham/StephenEastham.github.io/pages/opinie.md

 |
 ---------|
-'To be honest, it's now much harder to create our product without having you as our copywriter.'|
+'To be honest, it's now much harder to create our product without having you as our Product writer.'|
 - Piotr, Product Owner & Team Leader, SEQR, Stockholm|

 |